Finding Antique Sewing Machine Parts

 Collecting Antique and Vintage Sewing Machines

 Collecting antique and vintage sewing machines is big business and a very popular hobby in many countries.
-Antique sewing machines have strong appeal to collectors because they are visually stunning and have such an important role in the advancement of human society.
-The sewing machine was an important advance in technology because it made mass production of clothing and textiles possible.
-Whether one collects home sewing machines or industrial sewing machines, most collectors are simply passionate about these beautiful antiques, which are still useful today.
+Antique sewing machines have strong appeal to collectors because they are visually stunning and have such an important role in the advancement of our human society.

 How to Find Antique Sewing Machine Parts

 Finding parts for your antique sewing machine is easy if you have enough information about the machine.
+Antique sewing machines were human powered by either a hand crank or a foot pedal, called a treadle.
 Things you will need to know to find the right part include:

 • Make (brand)